+Mr. Blain also covered the adopted 2040 cost feasible network and potential changes to the adopted network as a result of the amendment.
 Mr. Blain then covered the remaining schedule for the 2040 LRTP Amendment and opened the floor for questions and comments from committee members.